-At last count, Healdsburg was home to nearly 100 restaurants, ranging from haute (Barndiva) to hamburgers (Healdsburger).
+At last count, Healdsburg was home to nearly 100 restaurants, ranging from haute to hamburgers.
 Add to that dozens of tasting rooms, assorted cocktail lounges, and a rich collection of artisan bakeries, cheese shops, confectioners and such, and it’s clear this is foodie heaven.

 To walk it off, shopping at antique and thrift shops is a true treasure hunt, browsing among the gems waiting to be discovered all up and down Healdsburg Avenue.
-Be sure to venture further up the block, too, nearly at the end of town, for Healdsburg Vintage (452 Healdsburg Ave.).
-This stocked-to-the rafters emporium is a favorite of many of the Bay Area’s top home designers.
+Be sure to venture further up the block, too, nearly at the end of town, for Modern Antiquarium.
+With more than 30 vendors, this stocked-to-the rafters antiques collective is a favorite of many of the Bay Area’s top home designers.

-Now it’s time to check into Raford Inn (10630 Wohler Rd., Healdsburg), a beautiful Queen Anne Victorian mansion built in 1880 and located on four acres amid Russian River Valley vineyards in a quiet residential area.
+Now it’s time to check into Raford Inn, a beautiful Queen Anne Victorian mansion built in 1880 and located on four acres amid Russian River Valley vineyards in a quiet residential area.

 It’s truly off the beaten path, and Mom will love the coziness of just five beautifully decorated guest rooms with private baths.
 You can also relax in the sunroom, or on wicker chairs on the wrap around veranda overlooking the gardens and grapes.

-You’ll want to skip lunch, since the 2:30 p.m. experience with the new Savor Healdsburg Food Tours (advance reservations are required: 800-979-3370) offers a culinary walking tour featuring plenty of eating and drinking, along with more good old-fashioned sightseeing.
+You’ll want to skip lunch, since the 2:30 p.m. experience with Savor Healdsburg Food Tours offers a culinary walking tour featuring plenty of eating and drinking, along with more good old-fashioned sightseeing.

 Owner Tammy Gass leads a three-hour jaunt through downtown with six restaurants and tasting rooms each offering a selection of bites paired with drinks.
-That can mean big names like chef Mark Stark’s Bravas Bar de Tapas (recently recognized by Travel and Leisure magazine as one of the top 100 tapas restaurants in the U.S.), but also more off-the-radar local favorites like The Wurst, for burgers, brauts, shakes, malts, and more from former MC5 rock band bass player Charles Bell.
+That can mean big names like chef Mark Stark’s Bravas Bar de Tapas (recently recognized by Travel and Leisure magazine as one of the top 100 tapas restaurants in the U.S.), but also more off-the-radar local favorites like The Wurst for burgers, brauts, shakes, malts, and more.

 Afterwards, be sure to browse the lovely clothing and home accessory boutiques all around Healdsburg Plaza.
-There are also lots of art galleries to explore, too, including The Hand Fan Museum (219 Healdsburg Ave., Healdsburg).
+There are also lots of art galleries to explore, too, including the Hand Fan Museum.
 As the only one of its kind in America, the museum is a jewel box-small shrine to some of the most breathtaking and historically significant fans in the world.

 By now, you’ll want lovely rest at your B&B, enhanced with the complimentary evening wine reception showcasing local wines and hors d’oeuvres.